re: mentorships in general

 - “The priest’s shortcoming simply cannot be concealed.
 On the contrary, even the most trivial soon get known.
 The weakest athlete can keep his weakness secret as long as he remains at home and pits himself against nobody; but when he strips for the contest, he is soon shown up.” —On the priesthood, III.14, Chrysostom

 - There will be ups and downs.
 Learning always has its challenges.
-Because you will ask others to learn from you, you need to know what it feels like to be a learner yourself.
+As a mentor, because you will ask others to learn from you, you need to know what it feels like to be a learner yourself.
 You need to know how to overcome obstacles, internal and external, and not give up.

-- The duties and skills of ministry are difficult.
-It takes time to learn these skills and hard work.
+- It takes time and hard work to learn new skills and develop new instincts.
 Baxter was right when he said, “Sloth will tie the hands of many.”

 - Training is an act of service and love dependent on the Holy Spirit who grows us.
 Both parties must learn to be humble and depend on the Holy Spirit for growth.

-- Pastoral interns should be humble.
-They are not the heroes of the church or the singular work of the church.
-Good mentee will do his best to take things off his mentor’s plate, to learn through service.
+- Mentees should be humble.
+A good mentee will do his best to take things off his mentor’s plate, to learn through service.